mahmoudrafati/TrafficSimulator/README.md

+## Traffic Simulator

+this simple Traffic Simulator is seen as a simple training in Programming in Java and for presentation purposes.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.